-I have written quite a bit about AM, its relevance and possible revitalization.
-There is no one sized fits all solution to the problems facing AM broadcasters.
+I have written quite a bit about AM, its relevance, and possible revitalization.
+There is no size fits all solution to the problems facing AM broadcasters.
 In the final equation, stations should be judged on their viability as a business and service to the community.
 Those that fail to measure up should turn in their licenses.

 Now, SHUT UP AND GET BACK IN LINE

 It’s about serving the community, yes, and also being viable by providing QUALITY and UNIQUE programming.
 Whether that is in the case of one of my clients, an AM that has 2 translators and serves the local community with news, talk programs about local issues, music and community events or an AM in larger community that serves an ethnic niche, the key is QUALITY programming!!

 The commission can increase power, hand out translators, move them to FM, magically make an IBOC radio appear in everyone’s dash, but if the programming sucks, then nobody will listen.
 Music jukeboxes work better on the internet where folks can have a degree of control over the playlist.
 Radio excels at being local and specific to the area.
 When satellite radio appeared, I told everyone don’t panic, just keep being yourself and being local.
 Satellite radio doesn’t care about any specific area, you do.
 You audience and advertisers (or underwriters and members) will pick up on that and continue to support you.